corellium/corellium-typescript/README.md

 - Adds undocumented endpoint payloads
 - Supports both ECMAScript Modules (ESM) and CommonJS (CJS) environments

-**Note: While I am a Corellium employee, this library is not officially supported by Corellium.**

 ## Requirements

 - Node.js 18.x or later